Environmental impact

 Receipts, not promises.

-Every Ciphera service runs on 100% renewable Swiss hydroelectric power.
-Here's what that actually costs the planet, measured with life-cycle assessment — not estimates.
+Every Ciphera service runs on one of Europe’s lowest-carbon grids — Swiss hydro and nuclear, ~12 gCO₂e/kWh.
+Here’s what that actually costs the planet, measured with life-cycle assessment — not estimates.

 Six ways your cloud footprint matters